Liverpool community testing or SMART (Smart Asymptomatic Meaningful Repeated Testing) update – 8:30am, Friday 4 December

 People are asked to take two tests during the pilot study – about a week apart.

-The Mass Asymptomatic Serial Testing (MAST) pilot will help test the approach of repeat (serial) testing of the population on a large-scale for COVID-19.
+The community testing, or Systematic Meaningful Asymptomatic Repeated Testing (SMART), will help test the approach of repeat (serial) testing of the population on a large-scale for COVID-19.
 The pilot will enable us to gather lessons to inform use of this approach going forward for communities.

 Through this pilot, we aim to identify people who do not have COVID-19 symptoms but who are infectious and could spread the infection to others unknowingly.
 Identifying and supporting infectious people to isolate before they develop symptoms will help reduce spread.